VUIIS/dax/docs/howtofs/README.rst

 Add processor to existing REDCap
 ------------------------------------

-If your REDCap has existing processor instruments, a convenient way to add a new procesor is to copy and edit.
+If your REDCap has existing processor instruments, a convenient way to add a new processor is to copy and edit.

 #.
 Click Designer
 #.
 Click Enter Draft Mode (this allows you to make tentative changes to the REDCAp database and then submit your changes)